 Northern Louisiana and Upper East Texas Community Property Division Attorneys – Free Consultation And Lower Fees

 Disputes over the division of marital or community property are frequently one of the most contentious parts of a divorce.
 Couples often find themselves engaging in bitter disagreements over important family heirlooms or valuable assets such as retirement accounts.
 There are strict laws concerning the judicial division of marital or community property in Louisiana.
 Do not make any decisions before you speak to The Law Offices of Williams & Williams PLC.
-Our property division attorney, David S. Williams, has over 28 years of experience helping families just like yours resolve these complex disputes.
+Our property division attorney, David S. Williams, has 30 years of experience helping families just like yours resolve these complex disputes.
 You will always speak or meet with an attorney concerning your case.

 Take Action To Protect Your Assets

 Many couples make poor decisions when dividing their marital or community property and are surprised to learn that they are unable to make changes to these agreements at a later point in time.
 We help you understand the challenging decisions that you need to make to ensure that you protect your property at this important stage in your divorce.